-ChatHealth is a messaging service for young people to get confidential advice about health related issues.
-It's for young people attending school or living in Lambeth and Southwark aged 11-19 years.
+ChatHealth is a confidential messaging advice service for young people attending school or living in Lambeth and Southwark who are aged 11-19 years.

-Children and young people can confidentially ask for help via text about a range of issues including:
+You can confidentially ask a nurse for help or advice via text about a range of issues including:

 - emotional health

 - sexual health

 You can also make an appointment with a school nurse by texting us too!

 We are available Monday to Friday from 9am to 5pm (excluding bank holidays), and here during the school holidays too!